Philippine New Wave

-Philippine New Wave (known as Filipino New Wave or Contemporary Philippine Cinema) is a filmmaking genre that has been popularly associated with the resurgence of independent, digital and experimental films in the Philippines began in the 21st century, merged into a recent filmmaking period known as the Third Golden Age of Philippine cinema.
+Philippine New Wave (known as Filipino New Wave or Contemporary Philippine Cinema) is a recent movement in Philippine cinema that has been popularly associated with the resurgence of independent, mainstream, and experimental films in the Philippines began in the 21st century, merge into a recent filmmaking period known as the Third Golden Age of Philippine cinema.

+Production of action films is on a decline, formulaic romantic comedies and family melodrama films constituted the majority of mainstream releases to boost major box-office success.
+However, independent filmmakers spurred a renewed interest in experimental films through film festivals.

 Origins of the movement

-Following the first golden age, in the 1950s to 1960s, and the second, from the 1970s to the early 1980s, the dawn of this era saw a dramatic decline of the mainstream film industry in the Philippines in mid-1980s to 1990s.
+Following the first golden age (in the 1950s to 1960s) and the second (from the 1970s to the early 1980s), there was a dramatic decline of the Philippine mainstream film industry in the mid-1980s to 1990s.
 Hollywood films dominated theater sales even more, and fewer than twenty local studio films were being produced and shown yearly.
 Many producers and production houses later stopped producing films after losing millions of pesos.

 Thereafter, a new sense of excitement and trend enveloped the industry with the coming of digital and experimental cinema.
-Seemingly signaling this was the winning of the Palme d'Or at the Cannes Film Festival 2000 of Raymond Red's short film Anino (Shadows).
-But truly pioneering this digital revolution was the 1999 digital feature film Still Lives by Jon Red.
-Many other digital filmmakers soon followed suit.
+Following the winning of the Short Palme d'Or at the Cannes Film Festival 2000 of Raymond Red's short film Anino (Shadows), the 1999 digital feature film Still Lives by Jon Red pioneered this digital revolution; many other digital filmmakers soon followed suit.
 Cheaper production cost using digital media over film has helped the rebirth of independent filmmaking.
 Hailed as the inspiration to French New Wave in digital form, this decade saw the proliferation of digital films by independent filmmakers with international reach and caliber, and the introduction of locally produced animated features.
-Production of action films is on a decline, and formulaic romantic comedies and melodrama films constituted the majority of mainstream releases.
-However, independent filmmakers spurred a renewed interest in Filipino movies through digital movies.